 I like the philosophy of the REST style, but I also have a major beef with it.
 Before getting in to that, let’s first define what REST is.
 Right now, there are two flavors of REST.
 One is the real one, as described by Dr. Fielding in his dissertation.
-The other one is what is merely any web service that uses HTTP, URIs and Json as its mechanisms.
+The other one is what is

 The latest and greatest from Microsoft when it comes to web development is Microsoft MVC.
 Although the acronym is new to many young web developers, MVC was actually quite popular in object oriented UI development in the early eithies.
 Back then, the best implementation did not only have one Model, they had two.